 Flying Between Paris and London

-The short flights between London and Paris were long money-spinners for airlines, even after low-cost airlines had entered the market.
-High-speed railways were supposed to have killed-off most of these flights.
+The short flights between London and Paris were for long money-spinners for airlines, even after low-cost airlines had entered the market.
+High-speed railways were supposed to have killed off most of these flights.
 Although Eurostar trains are by far the fastest way to travel between Paris and London, flights between these two cities continue.

 Legacy airlines such as British Airways and Air France continue to fly between various London and Parisian airports but these flights are often to connect passengers to longer and intercontinental flights.
 Low-cost airlines such as EasyJet also fly between Paris and London and are often price competitive with the Eurostar trains.
 However, for most travelers, the schlepp of getting to airports in both London and Paris would probably outweigh the saving except on the most exceptional deals.

 High-speed Eurostar trains are generally the fastest and most comfortable way to travel between London and Paris.
 Eurostar trains depart from London-St Pancras International Station or from Paris-Gare du Nord – both stations are near the center of the cities and well connected to local train transportation networks.

 Eurostar trains run generally hourly between Paris and London with traveling time around 2h20 (plus around 30 minutes check-in time).

 The downside of Eurostar trains is the price – tickets are not cheap.
 Standard one-way fares between London and Paris are £180 / €250 (£280 / €350 first class).
 Booking a few days ahead can easily half the price.
 Trainline is great for comparing fares and often highlights the true specials, such as the odd train where First Class tickets are only €20 more expensive than Second Class rather than the more usual gap of €100 – €300.